lizardll/ScalaBFS/README.md

 ## Organization

 The code for ScalaBFS using Chisel language is located in src/ directory.
 Vitis project is located in ScalaBFS-proj/ directory after unpacked.
-Graph data processing files are provied in preprocess/ directory.
+Graph data processing files are provided in preprocess/ directory.

 ## Prerequisites